-Food for Toddlers
+Foods for Toddlers

 This toddler food list includes fresh fruit and vegetables, whole grains, healthy dairy, lean protein, and more to ensure that you have easy ideas to feed your toddler well.These are whole foods that are easy to self-feed, because we know that toddlers love their independence!
-And these toddler foods have a range of the nutrients that our kids need to grow up strong and healthy.
+And these foods for toddlers have a range of the nutrients that our kids need to grow up strong and healthy.

-How to Choose Healthy Foods for Toddlers
+How to Choose Healthy Food for Kids

 100 Healthy Foods for Toddlers